Home Best Vancouver Places Vancouver’s Best Shopping Districts, Malls and Markets Vancouver’s Made in the 604 Pop-Up Markets in 2026

 Made in the 604 Market Video

 The following video shows what the Made in the 604 Pop-Up Market looks like at The Pipe Shop in the Shipyards District of North Vancouver.
-It shows scenes of the event from the spring of 2022.
+It shows scenes of the event from a few years ago.

-This second video below shows scenes from the market when it took place at Heritage Hall in the City of Vancouver.
+This second video below shows scenes from the market when it takes place at Heritage Hall in the City of Vancouver.

 (The background music in this video is Underrated life by Darockart from Pixabay.
 A couple of the vendors appearing in the video are the Arbutus Candle Company and Shop Tadhana.)